Cold Brew Tea (Viral Tea Sommelier’s Original Recipe)

 By: Jee Choe

-How to make the best iced tea — cold brew it!
+The best iced tea is cold brewed!
 Super easy and refreshing.

 Prep Time: 2 minutes